 There are a number of fine restaurants in the area, but our all time favorite restaurant, bar none, is John Pisto’s Whaling Station.

-Places like the Cannery Row Monterey attract lots of visitors, but also characters who wouldn't be out of place in Steinbeck's world.
+Places like the Cannery Row in Monterey attract lots of visitors, but also characters who wouldn’t be out of place in Steinbeck’s world.
 Enjoy the atmosphere and a trip back in time.